Dannyboy057/ShweetShell/README.md

 git clone https://github.com/Dannyboy/ShweetShell.git
 Accces the Shweet Shell directory:
-Build the project: 'go build'
+Build the project command: 'go build'
 Usage
 After building the project, you can run the shell by executing the command:
 'go run main.go'